lsoares/yeelight-remote-control/README.md

 # Yeelight Remote Control
 This utility controls Yeelight/Xiaomi LED Lights.
+It can be accessed in the Windows system tray.

 ![Screenshot](screenshot.jpg)